 Kadampa Meditation Centre Wellington

-Gen Kelsang Shechog is a Buddhist nun and the Resident Teacher of Kadampa Meditation Centre Wellington.
+Kelsang Lachpa is a Buddhist monk and the Resident Teacher of Kadampa Meditation Centre Wellington.
+He has been ordained for over twelve years.

-Kelsang Lachpa is a New Zealand Buddhist monk, ordained for over ten years, and the Education Programme Coordinator at our Centre.
-He is an experienced and warm-hearted teacher, inspiring others to find lasting peace and happiness through the practice of meditation and Buddhism.
+Lachpa is an experienced and warm-hearted teacher, inspiring others to find lasting peace and happiness through the practice of meditation and Buddhism.
 Lachpa is known for his thoughtful insights into Buddha’s teachings and his joyful practical approach to teaching.
-Lachpa teaches the Island Bay evening class, The Terrace after-work class and the Lower Hutt evening class.

-Becoming a supporting member is the most economical way to enjoy all our classes, workshops and retreats.
-If you attend classes regularly, your membership will represent substantial saving over paying for individual classes and will provide you with more opportunities to deepen your meditation practice.
-Your membership is also a wonderful way to support the Centre’s activities throughout the year
+Becoming a supporting Centre Card holder is the most economical way to enjoy all our classes, courses, retreats and other events.
+If you attend classes regularly, your Centre Card will represent substantial saving over paying for individual classes and will provide you with more opportunities to deepen your meditation practice.
+Your Centre Card is also a wonderful way to support the Centre’s activities throughout the year.

 Kadampa Meditation Centre Wellington is a registered charity and relies on the income from classes and donations to support it’s activities and facilities.
 Your generosity will help us to fulfil our vision of spreading Buddha’s timeless wisdom in order to help everyone develop inner peace and harmony in our society.